areknow/alpha-components/README.md

-# Very Good Components
+# Alpha Components

-This NX mono repo contains the Angular and React source code for the Very Good Components.
+This NX mono repo contains the Angular and React source code for the Alpha Components.